flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

 bunzip2 flatcar_production_qemu_image.img.bz2</pre>
     </div>
     <div class="tab-pane active" id="stable-create">
       <p>The Stable channel should be used by production clusters.
-Versions of Flatcar Linux are battle-tested within the Beta and Alpha channels before being promoted.
-The current version is Flatcar Linux {{site.stable-channel}}.</p>
+Versions of Flatcar Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Flatcar Container Linux {{site.stable-channel}}.</p>
       <p>We start by downloading the most recent disk image:</p>
       <pre>
 mkdir -p /var/lib/libvirt/images/flatcar-linux